mitranim/mitranim.github.io/templates/posts/lisp-sexpr-hacks.md

 ()           |    nil
 ```

-We could express pairs as `(a b)` without `.`, but at the cost of the "abbreviated" notation.
-The abbreviated notation allows to drop `.` as a shortcut for pairs that end with another pair or nil:
+The "abbreviated" notation omits `.` from pairs that end with another pair or nil, combining them into lists:

 ```
 (10)            ->    (10 . ())